Cette page n'est pas encore disponible en français, sa traduction est en cours.

 3. If you send service as a parameter, instead of sending it in the log payload, you must include the service field below your log samples within the yaml file.

-Once validations pass, Datadog creates and deploys the new log integration assets.
+After validations pass, Datadog creates and deploys the new log integration assets.
 If you have any questions, add them as comments in your pull request.
-A Datadog team member will respond within 2-3 business days.
+Datadog team members respond within 2-3 business days.

 Further reading